-- Accelerating the implementation of prepaid water and electricity smart meters - Implement the New Valuation roll effective from 1 July 2025. - Implementation of Revenue Enhancement and cost containment strategies. - Implementation of strategies to collect revenue at the Marapong and Thabo Mbeki Township. - Introduction of a flat rate for informal settlement and rural villages.
+- Migration to both smart water and electricity metering. - Implement the New Valuation roll effective from 1 July 2026. - Implementation of Revenue Enhancement and cost containment strategies. - Implementation of strategies to collect revenue at the Marapong and Thabo Mbeki Township.

-• Introduction of new sources of revenue (Rental stock ,weighbridge ,Landfill, Grey water ,Zeeland WTW).
+- Introduction of a flat rate for informal settlement and rural villages once infrastructure has been installed. - Introduction of new sources of revenue (Rental stock, Landfill, Grey water ,Zeeland WTW) and implementation of Investment packages.

-This means when implementing the budget Municipality should Increase the revenue, cutting of water& Electricity losses, charging cost reflective and affordable tariffs, accelerate Debt collection, Filling of only Critical positions, Implementation of revenue enhancement ,UIFW reduction strategies, cost containment strategies.
+This means when implementing the budget Municipality should Increase the revenue, cutting of water& Electricity losses, charging cost reflective and affordable tariffs, accelerate Debt collection, Filling of only Critical positions, Implementation of revenue enhancement, UIFW reduction strategies, cost containment strategies.
 Municipality must also accelerate investment summit packages to unlock economic activity of the town.